ykhade/GitHub-Battle/README.md

 ### `npm deploy`

-Will initiate the Firebase hosting process.
-Requires a Firebase account.
+Will initiate the Github pages hosting process.
+Can be configured for Firebase hosting aswell.